 - Unity in Diversity-Honors students come from a variety of backgrounds and have diverse academic and social interests.
-Together, they form a community of highly motivated learners. - Honors Events-Students and faculty are invited to participate in a variety of regular events including New Student Retreat, Coffee with the Professors Night, Honors Colloquium Series, Honors Workshops, Mind Files Nights, Research Day, and Academic Excellence Week. - Personalized Advising-All Honors students enjoy personalized advising from university faculty and Honors staff. - Faculty mentoring Honors students work closely with faculty mentors who serve as departmental honors liaisons and complete a faculty-mentored Honors Project. - Honors Conferences-Honors students have opportunities to attend and present at regional and national conferences such as the National Conference of Undergraduate Research. - Honors Publications-Honors theses are placed in the permanent collection in Michener Library and students have the opportunity to submit their finished research articles for publication in undergraduate research journals. - Honors Scholarships Several honors scholarships are available to students completing their upper division projects. - Local and National Leadership Opportunities Students can participate and become officers in Student Honors Council, leading the campus Honors community with the planning of social, community service, networking, and recruitment events.
-The UNC Honors Program is also part of the larger National Collegiate Honors Council and students have the opportunity to become regional or national officers, serve on committees, attend conferences and participate in national programs such as Partners in the Parks and City as Text. - Recognition-On their diplomas and transcripts, Honors students are recognized as "Honors Upper Division Program" graduates.
+Together, they form a community of highly motivated learners. - Honors Events-Students and faculty are invited to participate in a variety of regular events including Coffee with the Profs, Honors Workshops, Research Night, and Academic Excellence Week. - Personalized Advising-All Honors students enjoy personalized advising from both university faculty and Honors staff. - Faculty mentoring Honors students work closely with faculty mentors who serve as Capstone advisers as they complete their honors Capstone project. - Honors Conferences-Honors students have opportunities to attend and present at regional and national conferences such as the National Conference of Undergraduate Research. - Honors Publications-Honors theses are placed in the permanent collection in Michener Library and students have the opportunity to submit their finished research articles for publication in undergraduate research journals. - Honors Scholarships Several honors scholarships are available to active honors students. - Local and National Leadership Opportunities Students can participate and become officers in Student Honors Activities Council, leading the campus Honors community with the planning of social, community service, networking, and recruitment events.
+The UNC Honors Program is also part of the larger National Collegiate Honors Council and students have the opportunity to become regional or national officers, serve on committees, attend conferences and participate in national programs such as Partners in the Parks and City as Text. - Recognition-On their diplomas and transcripts, Honors students are recognized as "Honors Program" graduates.
 At commencement, Honors students wear a gold stole in recognition of their achievement to show affiliation with all students graduating from programs within the Center for Honors, Scholars and Leadership.